INSPIRE-Lab-US/Byzantine-resilient-distributed-learning/README.md

 Run `dec_ByRDiE.py` ten times in parallel by varying `monte_trial` between 0 and 9 for ten independent Monte Carlo trials.

-Each Monte Carlo trial for ByRDiE ran in about two days on our machines.
 <a name="plotting"></a>
 # Plotting